memex/trails-proposal/Entry.md

 These are the basic units of a 'memex-like' application.
 They are records of items of interest that a user may wish to assemble into a narrative [Trail](Trail.md).

+An Entry could target a whole file of any type, or select a fragment within it using a [fragment selector](https://www.w3.org/TR/annotation-model/#fragment-selector).

 Examples of selectors:

 - movie.mp4#t=30,60